 However, if you do like a fee card’s features but don’t want to shell out that annual fee, check out cards with no annual fee.
 In some cases, you’ll find similar benefits without the annual price tag.
 Two examples:

-- A handful of Citi cards with no annual fee (such as Double Cash and Diamond Preferred) also offer its popular “Price Rewind” perk.
+- A handful of Citi cards with no annual fee (such as Citi Double Cash Card and Citi Diamond Preferred Card) also offer its popular “Price Rewind” perk.
 When you purchase something on the card and register that item with Citi, the bank monitors the price with retailers for the next two months.
 If it finds (or you find) a better deal, you get the difference.

-- American Express offers a no-fee variation of Blue Cash Preferred called Blue Cash Everyday.
-The card offers 3 percent cash back at U.S. supermarkets on the first $6,000 in purchases and a sign-up bonus of $150 when you spend $1,000 in the first three months.
+- American Express offers a no-annual-fee variation of Blue Cash Preferred called Blue Cash Everyday® Card from American Express.
+The card offers 3 percent cash back at U.S. supermarkets on the first $6,000 in purchases (then 1%) and an intro bonus of $150 when you spend $1,000 in the first three months.

 Looking at what you get for that annual fee is a smart move to revisit every year – preferably before you pay the fee.

 But if you don’t realize it’s time until that fee hits your statement, never fear, says Kheel.
 Many issuers will reverse that fee if you opt not to continue with the card – as long as you do it within 30 days.

 And don’t be surprised if the issuer offers to waive or discount the fee or offers you bonus points to keep your business, he says.
 For banks, “It costs a lot more to get a new customer than to keep one.”